Mootisma/BooTao2/README.md

 If you have suggestions, you can message me on Discord: mootisma

 ## Notable Content
-A special lance that mimicks Hu Tao\
+A weapon that mimicks Hu Tao\
 A minion that mimicks Herta\
 A weapon that mimicks Ningguang\
 A minion that mimicks Furina\
 A minion that mimicks Yelan\
-A sword that mimicks Thorns\
+A weapon that mimicks Thorns\
 A minion that mimicks Xiangling\
 A weapon that mimicks Fiammetta\
 A minion that mimicks Skadi the Corrupting Heart\